-The Ainsley House is currently Closed.
+The Ainsley House is open for

 The Ainsley House is Campbell's historic house museum.
 The home was built in the style of an English Tudor Cotswold cottage during the Arts and Crafts movement.
 Built in 1925, the home was the third residence of local canning pioneer, John Colpitts Ainsley and his wife Alcinda Ainsley.